-The range of products and services offered by banks are evolving and their costs are increasing as treasurers’ needs broaden, regulations become more burdensome, and markets become more sophisticated.
-As a result, corporate treasurers are facing less transparency in increasingly complex relationships with their banks.
+The range of products and services offered by banks are evolving, and their costs are increasing as treasurers’ needs broaden, regulations become more burdensome, and markets grow more sophisticated.
+As a result, corporate treasurers face less transparency in their increasingly complex relationships with banks.

-- Because banks position “side business” as the additional compensation corporations must pay to justify the bank’s open credit risk exposure, the calculation to determine sufficient return is complex.
-In other words, to quantify a mutually beneficial banking relationship, the final output for return must be computed by accurately pricing the individual variables of credit exposure and products and services, among other variables.
+- Since “side business” is additional compensation corporations pay to justify the bank’s open credit risk exposure, the calculation to determine sufficient return is complex.
+Quantifying a mutually beneficial banking relationship requires accurately pricing the individual variables of credit exposure and products and services, among other variables.
 Each bank utilizes its own internal model with different prices for the variables, adding another level of complexity to the calculation.
-This means each bank always measures and defines an acceptable rate of risk adjusted return differently than their peers!
+This means each bank always measures and defines an acceptable rate of risk-adjusted return differently than their peers!

-Since most banks measure their efficiency through a RAROC model, it is important to understand its evolution.
+Since most banks measure their efficiency through a RAROC model, it is important to understand its basis.

 The image below illustrates the formula used to calculate RAROC.

-Treasurers should periodically engage an outside advisor to formally measure the corporation’s RAROC with each of its banks to ensure accurate benchmarking of services and fees to comparable organizations.
+Treasurers should periodically engage an outside advisor to formally measure the corporation’s RAROC with each bank to ensure accurate benchmarking of services and fees to comparable organizations.

-Corporations with existing models must also periodically recalibrate their models.
+Corporations with existing models should periodically recalibrate their models.

-An engagement for analysis can be performed over the life of a banking relationship or for a set period.
+An analysis engagement can be implemented for the life of a banking relationship or for a predetermined period.
 Results may take up to several months to accurately calculate, dependent upon the scope of the operation.

-It is also essential to note that an accurate RAROC analysis requires knowledge of each bank’s preferred range of parameters for different inputs.
-Such understanding is acquired only over years of working with banks across industries, credit ratings, and sizes.
+An accurate RAROC analysis requires knowledge of each bank’s preferred range of parameters for different inputs.
+This understanding is acquired over years of working with banks across industries, credit ratings, and sizes.

-To determine a fair profit margin for banks, a corporation must first know the income it generates and the bank’s costs of services it provides to the corporation.
+To determine a fair profit margin for banks, a corporation must determine the income it generates to the bank and the bank’s costs of services it provides to the corporation.

-The income corresponds to the fees and commissions paid, all of which are likely to evolve over time and establish variability in the profitability of the relationship.
-The costs are mainly comprised of operating expenses, which are possible to model using traditional ratios (i.e., cost income ratio, etc.) but must be calculated to accurately reflect the average cost of each type of observable transaction in the banking industry.
+Income corresponds to the fees and commissions paid by the corporation, which typically evolve over time and introduce variability in the profitability of the relationship.
+Costs are mainly comprised of operating expenses, which are possible to model using traditional ratios (e.g., cost income ratio, etc.), but must be calculated to accurately reflect the average cost of each transaction type in the banking industry.

-Additionally, taxes and liquidity costs accounted for 200bps of widening during the financial crisis and had a material impact on the profitability of banking transactions.
-These costs have since fallen back to a historical low range between 10 and 60bps, partly due to the implementation of Basel III liquidity ratios (LCR and NSFR).
+Outside factors such as taxes and liquidity costs accounted for 200 basis points (BPS) of widening during the financial crisis and had a material impact on the profitability of banking transactions.
+These costs have since fallen back to a historical low range between 10 and 60 bps, partly due to the implementation of Basel III liquidity ratios (LCR and NSFR).

 Aside from the operating costs, banks bear the cost of risk inherent to each transaction.